-QUICK FACTS: Eligibility for the USMLE Steps
+Quick Facts: Eligibility for the USMLESteps

-STEP COMPONENT REQUIREMENTS ADDITIONAL INFORMATION STEPS 1, 2 CK, AND 2 CS Officially enrolled in, or a graduate of, a US or Canadian medical school leading to the MD degree (LCME accredited), OR Officially enrolled in, or a graduate of, a US medical school leading to the DO degree (AOA accredited), OR Officially enrolled in, or a graduate of, a medical school outside the US and Canada listed in the World Directory of Medical Schools as meeting ECFMG eligibility requirements; and meet other ECFMG criteria Must meet eligibility requirements at time of application AND on test day If you are dismissed or withdraw(n) from medical school, you are not eligible for the USMLE, even if you are appealing the school's decision or are otherwise contesting your status STEP 3 Possess the MD degree (or its equivalent) or the DO degree from an LCME- or AOA-accredited US or Canadian medical school or from a medical school outside the US and Canada listed in the World Directory of Medical Schools as meeting ECFMG eligibility requirements, AND Pass Step 1, Step 2 CK, and Step 2 CS, AND If you are a graduate of a medical school outside the US and Canada possess the ECFMG certification Must meet eligibility requirements prior to submitting your application AND on the day of testing
+STEP COMPONENT REQUIREMENTS ADDITIONAL INFORMATION STEPS 1 AND 2 CK Officially enrolled in, or a graduate of, a US or Canadian medical school leading to the MD degree (LCME accredited), OR Officially enrolled in, or a graduate of, a US medical school leading to the DO degree (COCA accredited), OR Officially enrolled in, or a graduate of, a medical school outside the US and Canada listed in the World Directory of Medical Schools as meeting ECFMG eligibility requirements; and meet other ECFMG criteria Must meet eligibility requirements at time of application AND on test day If you are dismissed or withdraw(n) from medical school, you are not eligible for the USMLE, even if you are appealing the school's decision or are otherwise contesting your status STEP 3 Possess the MD degree (or its equivalent) or the DO degree from an LCME- or COCA-accredited US or Canadian medical school or from a medical school outside the US and Canada listed in the World Directory of Medical Schools as meeting ECFMG eligibility requirements, AND Pass Step 1 and Step 2 CK, AND Possess ECFMG Certification if you are a graduate of a medical school outside the US and Canada Must meet eligibility requirements prior to submitting your application AND on the day of testing

-If you meet the eligibility requirements, you may take Step 1, Step 2 CK, and Step 2 CS in any sequence.
+If you meet the eligibility requirements, you may take Step 1 and Step 2 CK in any sequence.

-Please see pages 13-15 for more information regarding eligibility requirements.
+Please see pages 12-14 for more information regarding eligibility requirements.